PistachioPiper/splits.tools/analyzer/README.md

 - Add more customizability and accessibility to the tools present

 ## Who inspired me?
-- This was inspired primarily by [Splitmaker](https://minibeast.me/splitmaker/) by Minibeast
+- This was inspired primarily by [Splitmaker](https://minibeast.me/splitmaker/) by Mini
 - Additionally, [timeloss.run](https://timeloss.run) by Corvimae
 - Simple splits formula was inspired by [Source28's](https://twitter.com/Source28_) splits generator